Kübra Akman

-Kübra Akman (born 13 October 1994), also known as Kübra Çalışkan, is a Turkish professional volleyball player.
+Kübra Akman (born 13 October 1994), also known as Kübra Çalışkan, is a Turkish professional volleyball player of Fenerbahçe.

 Career

 She played for Nilüfer Belediyespor before she transferred in 2012 to VakıfBank Türk Telekom.
-Akman was a member of the girls' youth national team and the women's junior national team.
-She wears number 3.
+Akman was a member of the Turkey U19 and Turkey U20 national teams.
+She wore number 3.

 Akman won the gold medal at the 2013 Club World Championship playing with Vakıfbank Istanbul.
 Three years later she won the bronze medal at the 2016 Club World Championship with the same club.